International Public Procurement Instrument

 We will assess your IPI complaint together with our experts.
 Once completed, we will inform you of the outcome of the assessment.

-You are interested party and want to submit information in the framework of an IPI investigation?
+Are you an interested party wishing to submit information for an IPI investigation?

 See guidance on submission of information by interested parties.